Well, we had a blast.

-Now, David could take ’em or leave ’em (the characters, that is.)
+Now, D could take ’em or leave ’em (the characters, that is.)
 But he loved the rides.
 And not just those sissy little kiddie rides either.

 He wanted the big ones.
 Splash Mountain, Big Thunder Mountain Railroad, Space Mountain, Test track… Bring.
 It.
 On.

 I was nervous about riding Test Track.
 (I don’t do fast rides.)
-But surprisingly enough, I had fun, and sharing it with David is a fond memory I’ll have forever.
+But surprisingly enough, I had fun, and sharing it with D is a fond memory I’ll have forever.

 Now, as for me, I liked the fireworks.
 We saw fireworks at both Epcot and at the Magic Kingdom.